algosup/2024-2025-project-1-fpga-team-8/documents/quality_assurance/test_plan.md

 - In order to make our issues consistent from one to antoher, we decided to use issue templates, a feature allowing people to create an issue by filling simple questions.
 This allows use to manage assignees more simply, as well as facilitating the tags implementation.

+- We will use the GitFlow branching strategy to ensure a smooth integration of features in an incremental manner to the product.
+This will avoid us most of the conflicts caused by incremental development, as well as ensuring changes made for testing are not interfering with the acstive development.

 ### 2.3.
 Test Equipment

 - **Monitor:** LCD monitor EK1 Series-EK251Q.